mortbopet/Ripes/README.md

 * **Editor**:
   * Syntax highlighting and syntax error information
   * Real-time assembler for side-by-side comparison of assembly code and (disassembled) binary code

-## Contributing
-Currently, Ripes features a single processor model - a 5 stage pipeline.
-However, in learning about computer architecture it may be valuable to have access to both less and more complex processor models.
-A future goal for Ripes is to contain processor models such as the following:
-* Single-cycle
-* 2/3 stage pipeline
-* 5 stage pipeline without forwarding/hazard detection
-* 5 stage pipeline with forwarding/hazard detection
-* 5 stage pipeline(s) with varying placements of branching logic

-However, describing all of these models with method of implementation currently used in Ripes would be highly tedious.

-Instead, [VSRTL](https://github.com/mortbopet/VSRTL) was created.
-VSRTL is intended to be a collection of libraries and applications for visualizing simulations of digital circuits.
-VSRTL is currently in active development, and when mature, may be used to describe an arbitrary number of processor models for Ripes.
-VSRTL is in active development and looking for developers - if this sounds interesting, check out the [documentation](https://github.com/mortbopet/VSRTL/tree/master/docs) or current [issues](https://github.com/mortbopet/VSRTL/issues) for further info.

 ## Downloading & Installation
 Prebuilt applications are available for Linux, Windows & Mac.
 These are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).